10 famous wildlife photographers article is a part of our wildlife photography series.

 3. Suzi Eszterhas

 Eszterhas has authored 9 books and has another 4 in the process currently.
-She has photographed animals on all seven continents and has won many competitions such as Wildlife Photographer of the Year, the National Wildlife Photo Contest, and Environmental Photographer of the Year.
+She has photographed animals on all seven continents and won competitions such as Wildlife Photographer of the Year, the National Wildlife Photo Contest, and Environmental Photographer of the Year.
 Her work as a photographer

 4. Nick Brandt